lefilament/ansible_role_odoo_docker/README.md

 Also backups are designed to be performed only on prod instances, backups can however be restored on every non prod instance.

 * Extra modules : although Odoo comes with a number of apps, the real added value comes from community modules.
 A number of variables allow to retrieve modules from various sources :
+  * git_modules_privkey : private key used to retrieve modules from private repos (for now only supports ed25519)
   * custom_modules : allows to retrieve unitary modules from custom_modules_base_url variable (these will use the same branch as odoo_version variable).
 This is useful if like Le Filament you are developping a number of modules, this way you only have to define path to the modules, and not the full URL each time
   * custom_modules_branch : allows to retrieve unitary modules from custom_modules_base_url variable on a specific git branch
   * custom_modules_oca: this allows to retrieve named modules from OCA repositories (https://github.com/OCA)